 3. MLM Participant Losses Across All Age Groups Create Generalizable Assumptions of Elderly Losses

 MLMs are reluctant to publish internal sales and retention numbers.
 But available financial statistics are not positive.
 In one study, ninety-nine percent of MLM participants across all age groups lost money.
 As put colorfully by a few separate commentators, this statistic makes it more likely that an individual will win the lottery than gain a large profit through MLM participation.
-Less dismally, the American Association of Retired Persons (AARP) found that forty-nine percent of MLM participants lose money and twenty-seven percent break even, while also noting that half of all MLM participants quit within the first year.
-For one large-MLM company, the average income for all participants was $700 dollars before expenses.
+Less dismally, the AARP found that forty-nine percent of MLM participants lose money and twenty-seven percent break even, while also noting that half of all MLM participants quit within the first year.
+For one large-MLM company, the average income for all participants was $700 before expenses.

 Publicly available age-stratified breakdowns of average financial loss due to MLM participation is limited.
 An author of one 2018 study on MLM loss demographics notes, “[t]o date, there exists no empirical or theoretical literature about the type of individuals who join a[n] MLM company.
 This is perhaps not surprising, as data about who participates, their motivations, their income, and their expenses are difficult to obtain.
 Many of the firms involved are privately held and are reluctant to share data on their customers.”
 The available data suggest that seniors experience financial loss at roughly the same rate as all other age groups, despite the fact that the current data cannot entirely eliminate the possibility that overall losses amongst the entire population are masking gains amongst senior citizens.
-However, given general trends financial fraud trends, such an error is unlikely.
+However, given general financial fraud trends, such an error is unlikely.
 Senior citizens are more likely to be targeted for fraudulent business in general than younger adults, due to both their higher net wealth and perceptions about the ease of targeting older individuals.
 This vulnerability is even openly acknowledged by younger MLM participants, with one online MLM promoter stating that, “[a]lthough most [seniors] will not succeed in the business aspect of MLM, they may become good customers for many years as they are willing to spend money for health products.”

 II.
 Analysis